How to Watch, BetSaracen Odds: Arkansas vs. Tennessee (Fay. Super Regional)

-FAYETTEVILLE – The No. 3 national seed Arkansas Razorbacks (46-13) will host the 14-seed Tennessee Volunteers (46-17) in the Fayetteville Super Regional at Baum-Walker Stadium in a best-of-three series.
+FAYETTEVILLE – The No. 3 national seed Arkansas Razorbacks (47-13) can punch their ticket to the College World Series with a win over the Tennessee Volunteers (46-18) in Game 2 of the Fayetteville Super Regional at Baum-Walker Stadium on Sunday.

-Game 1 of the most highly-anticipated of all eight Super Regionals is Saturday at 4 p.m.
-CT and Arkansas head coach Dave Van Horn is no stranger to all of the headlines that come with facing his former assistant, Tennessee head coach Tony Vitello.
+Junior righty and Batesville native Gage Wood will get the ball for the Hogs against SEC Pitcher of the Year Liam Doyle, who will have redemption on his mind from both Saturday's loss as well as the last time Doyle faced Arkansas on May 16.

-"(We) Talked a lot about it last week and after the game we talked about it as a staff, then with the team after practice, maybe just a little bit," Van Horn said of the outside noise.
+The Hogs tagged Doyle for a season high six earned runs and pounded out 11 hits against the soon-to-be MLB top 10 pick.
+Wood surrendered two earned runs and seven hits in three innings during his start the following day against the Vols, but the Razorbacks went on to win 8-4 to take their final regular season series.

-Van Horn, who holds a commanding 11-2 advantage over Vitello since he took over at Tennessee in 2018, said knowing your opponent makes game prep less work.
+Pitching the final two innings in relief, Gabe Gaeckle worked around a one-out ninth inning home run by Tennessee first baseman Andrew Fischer and got Dalton Bargo swinging to shut the door, securing the 4-3 victory and the Razorbacks' third win over the Vols in 2025.

-"You don't have to game plan as much, you kind of know what they're all about" Van Horn said.
-"I've been following them and played them and saw them play a game in the tournament.
-So, you might change a couple things up, but you don't have to just dissect the whole thing.
-We've already done that."
+"What a well-pitched game by both teams," Arkansas head Coach Dave Van Horn said.
+"I mean, (Marcus) Phillips.
+He was throwing that sinker and we were hitting into double plays.
+Zach was outstanding, Gaeckle was outstanding.
+Just a real pitcher’s duel."

-Below are details on how to watch Ssaturday's matchup between Arkansas and Tennessee, plus the betting odds and player props via BetSaracen and starting pitchers.
+Below are details on how to watch Sunday's matchup between Arkansas and Tennessee, plus the betting odds and player props via BetSaracen and starting pitchers.

 --------------